Autocar India

 4 reasons to buy the Mercedes S-Class facelift, 2 reasons not to

 As mentioned previously, there’s a lot of new tech onboard the S-Class facelift.
 The dashboard is dominated by a ‘Superscreen’ triple-display setup, comprising a 12.3-inch digital instrument cluster, a 14.4-inch central touchscreen and a 12.3-inch passenger display.
-It runs Mercedes’ latest MB.OS software, offering upgraded graphics and noticeably snappier responses.
-Features like ambient lighting, a dual-pane sunroof, a 360-degree camera, a Burmester surround sound system, 4-zone climate control, and more are also included.
+It runs Mercedes’s latest MB.OS software, offering upgraded graphics and noticeably snappier responses.
+Features such as ambient lighting, a dual-pane sunroof, a 360-degree camera, a Burmester surround-sound system and 4-zone climate control are also included.

 4 reasons to buy the Mercedes S-Class facelift, 2 reasons not to

-At the back, Mercedes has replaced the prior fixed control panel with a removable, smartphone-style remote, which can be used to adjust settings, control media, stream video, join video conferences, and even operate the in-cabin cameras for selfies.
-Rear seat occupants also get a pair of 13.1-inch entertainment screens.
+At the back, Mercedes has replaced the fixed control panel with a removable, smartphone-style remote, which can be used to adjust settings, control media, stream video, join video conferences, and even operate the in-cabin cameras for selfies.
+Rear-seat occupants also get a pair of 13.1-inch entertainment screens.

 Cons